-- 10.1 If an applicant requests information that is not held by Central Scotland Assessor, but there is reason to believe that it is held by another public authority (including any of our three councils) the following course of action should be followed: - 10.2 The other public authority must be contacted to confirm that the information is held by them. - 10.3 If this is the case, the applicant must be promptly informed.
+- 10.1 If an applicant requests information that is not held by Scottish Borders Assessor but there is reason to believe that it is held by another public authority (e.g. Scottish Borders Council), the following course of action should be followed: - 10.2 The other public authority must be contacted to confirm that the information is held by them. - 10.3 If this is the case, the applicant must be promptly informed.
 At this point the applicant should be given two options.
-They can: - re-apply for the information themselves by contacting the relevant public authority or, - request that Central Scotland Assessor handle the transfer of the information request to the relevant public authority - 10.4 If the request for information is to be transferred, staff must write to the applicant: - confirming the transfer of the request - detailing the new contact details - informing the applicant that the statutory period of dealing with the request will now run from receipt of transferred request - 10.5 Instances may arise where Central Scotland Assessor holds the majority of the information requested, but the remainder is held elsewhere.
+They can: - re-apply for the information themselves by contacting the relevant public authority, or - request that Scottish Borders Assessor handle the transfer of the information request to the relevant public authority - 10.4 If the request for information is to be transferred, staff must write to the applicant: - confirming the transfer of the request - detailing the new contact details - informing the applicant that the statutory period of dealing with the request will now run from receipt of transferred request - 10.5 Instances may arise where Scottish Borders Assessor holds the majority of the information requested but the remainder is held elsewhere.
 Where practicable, one combined response should be supplied to the applicant, assuming that this will not cause a significant delay or additional costs. - 10.6 Responsible Officers should monitor those instances where requests are transferred to another public authority (see section 13).

-11 CHARGING
+SECTION 11 - CHARGING